DexterHuang/CyberCodeOnline/README.md

 If there is a serious exploit please **don't** create an issue here, email me directly at [ching.huang.dexter@gmail.com](mailto:ching.huang.dexter@gmail.com).

-Requests and suggestions can be left on the [discord.link/cco](https://discord.link/cco).
+Requests and suggestions can be left on the [Discord server](https://discord.link/cco).

 If you would like to help to maintain CyberCode Online, please feel free to submit a PR.